Mma1028/A-Spotify-Listening-Behaviour-Analysis/README.md

  ## Tools I Used
  SQL (SQLite): For writing queries, aggregating data, and uncovering patterns.

-DB Browser for SQLite: To load, explore, and execute SQL queries.

 Excel: For additional visualisation of query results.

 GitHub: To manage version control and share the project publicly.